g00dnatur3/http-rest-client/README.md

 	http.keepAlive
 	http.maxConnections

-So, for example, if you wanted to configure the proxy you could do:
+For example, if you wanted to configure the proxy you could do:

 	System.setProperty("http.proxyHost","somehost.com")
 	System.setProperty("http.proxyPort","8080")